toextendmylimits/Amazon_coding/000-6-months-oa.md

     Explanation: replace BBBUB with UUDDH to make the final string HUUDDHBB, which is stable https://leetcode.com/discuss/interview-question/4357263/Amazon-Online-Assessment-question

-    Slidng window, same as leetcode 1234
+    Slidng window, same as leetcode 1234.
+The key is to find a window of strings that outside the window, all characters appear less than n // 4 times.
     <details>

     ```python